 VR5060, Permission to Collect Information

 As the applicant, customer, parent, guardian, or representative, I authorize (list provider name) to disclose the protected health information and other personal information listed under “Information Subject to Disclosure” to Vocational Rehabilitation Services (VR).
 I authorize the following types of records to be disclosed: (list types).
-I authorize the VR counselor to complete this document on my behalf.

 VR5060, Permission to Collect Information from The Work Number

 As the applicant, customer, parent, guardian, or representative, I authorize The Work Number to disclose the protected health information and other personal information listed under “Information Subject to Disclosure” to Vocational Rehabilitation Services (VR).
 I authorize the following types of records to be disclosed: Equifax The Work Number, including all employment information (i.e. wages and work history).
-I authorize the VR counselor to complete this document on my behalf.

 VR5061, Notice and Consent for Disclosure of Personal Information

 I, the applicant, customer, parent, guardian, or representative, have read the VR5061, Notice and Consent for Disclosure of Personal Information.
 I authorize Vocational Rehabilitation (VR) to disclose personal information or records to other individuals for purposes directly connected with the administration of my rehabilitation program.
-I authorize the VR counselor to complete this document on my behalf.

 VR1517-2, Authorization for Release of Confidential Customer Records and Information

 I, the applicant, customer, parent, guardian, or representative, authorize the records or information to be released to the individuals listed on the VR1517-2, Authorization for Release of Confidential Customer Records and Information.
-I authorize the VR counselor to complete this document on my behalf.

 VR1510, Request for Computerized Criminal History (CCH) Search

 I, the customer, have read the VR1510, Request for Computerized Criminal History Search and acknowledge that a Computerized Criminal History (CCH) check may be performed by accessing the Texas Department of Public Safety Secure Website and may be based on name and DOB identifiers.
-I authorize the VR counselor to complete this document on my behalf.

 VR1487, Designation of Applicant or Customer Representative